-To bring disease-resistant Impatiens back to gardens everywhere, it took a dedicated team and collaboration of plant breeders and researchers at PanAmerican Seed.
-Through their hard work, the next generation of Impatiens walleriana is ready to take the stage.
+To bring disease-resistant Impatiens back to gardens everywhere, it took a dedicated team of plant experts.
+Through their hard work, the next generation of Impatiens is ready to take the stage.

 What is Impatiens Downy Mildew?